 No matter how many POS systems you’ve used in the past, there’s bound to be a learning curve.
 Your POS is often more powerful than you realize.
 “A quality system allows you to input a custom menu so that your staff team has a shorter learning curve.
 Reducing the learning curve and cutting back on the guesswork really helps you provide a better experience for your customer,” shares Lucas.

 Taking your POS to the next level

 So you’ve got a killer POS system, and a well-trained staff team.
 How do you know if these great tools are working?
 That very question is why Solink was developed.

-Solink is a subscription-based platform designed to help you find and solve problems fast.
-Solink provides you with a dashboard of every order, transaction, and even motion alerts, all synced to video clips from your existing cameras.
+Solink is a subscription-based cloud video surveillance platform designed to help you find and solve problems fast.
+Solink provides you with a dashboard of every order, transaction, and even motion alerts, all synced to video clips from your existing security camera system.
 This added visual context helps you to understand what’s really happening in your business.

 “We’ve found that when Solink and Lucas POS are working in tandem, owners discover a whole new world of information,” says Lucas.
 “Because Solink syncs camera footage to each transaction in real-time, you can really see the why behind any situation in the restaurant.
 And the mobile app means you can pop your head in from anywhere, anytime.”

 You need both high-tech and low-tech customer service to manage a successful business.
 They are both important aspects of a good experience.
 If your staff doesn’t treat guests well, they won’t come back.
 On the flip side, if you don’t have the right systems, you won’t be able to know if the staff is treating them well.